jack1232/wgpu02/README.md

 ## Set Up Development Environment

-This is the source code for the second video of the YouTube series on step-by-step Rust *wgpu* graphics programming.
+This is the source code for second video of the YouTube series on step-by-step Rust *wgpu* graphics programming.

 This sample *wgpu* app shows how to set up the development environment for building *wgpu* apps in Rust.